PENTASA MESALAZINE ENEMA 1G

 enema has disappeared.

 8. Roll the plastic disposal bag over the empty

 bottle.
 Discard it and wash your hands.

-Please note: Pentasa Mesalazine may
+Please note: Pentasa Mesalazine may cause permanent staining

-with clothing or fabrics.
+on contact with clothing or fabrics.

 If you use more Pentasa than you should